Pokecord-Official/Pokecord-Guide/strategies/earning.md

 Voting for Pokecord++ on [Top.gg](https://top.gg/bot/818836234104602635/vote) can yield up to 10 pokecoins.
 There is a chance to hit a jackpot after each vote that can double your reward.<br>
 :::warning Notice
-Vote reward notifications are sent via direct message.
-Users with their DMs disabled wont receive this information.
+Vote reward notifications are sent via direct messages.
+Users with their DMs disabled wont receive any notifications.
 :::

 ## Market